Simisticot/chessticot/README.md

-This is a TUI chess game written in rust, the chess rules implementation and UI are nearly complete.
+This is a TUI chess game written in rust.
 My hope is to one day use the chess logic to build one or more chess engines "from first principles".
+Currently:
+- All chess rules are implemented, with partial test coverage and likely bugs
+- The UI allows one to play a full game controlling both colors, from the terminal
+- The UI is not very friendly